elsicher/Berserk/README.md

-# this betterDiscord theme is create for fans of Berserk like me XD enjoy
+# this betterDiscord theme is create for fans of Berserk like me LOL enjoy